 Alexandra and Peter, who did marry, never set foot in Yugoslavia again.

-Leftists had been discussing their own plans for Balkan confederation.
+Leftists had been making their own plans for unification of the Balkans.

 The earliest proposals, for a socialist federation stretching from the Alps to Cyprus, date from 1885.